ShahzaibWaseem/MobiSpectral-Android/README.md

 	...
 ```

-Steps to run the application in offline mode:
+Steps to run the application in the offline mode:
 1. Unzip the dataset that you downloaded before
 2. Run the application
 3. Check the offline mode to be used